Anand-kumar-63/Typescript.ts/ts.md

 <!-- lec 27 -->
 # getter setter
-[Readmore]-https://www.typescripttutorial.net/typescript-tutorial/typescript-getters-setters/
+- used for adding validations to the code [Readmore]-https://www.typescripttutorial.net/typescript-tutorial/typescript-getters-setters/
 - getter and setter are used to control access and modfication of object properties
+- To put the validation in the code that what you can pass or what not..
+- The [setter] [method] allows you to set the values of the properties with additional logic and validation
+- The [getter] method sets some restriction for the access of the properties
+- when you are using the set and get method treat them as properties not methods while accessing and asssgning value

+Example-
 - class Person {
-  //make all the propereties first private so no access outside private _age: number;
+  //make all the propereties first private so no access outside the class then write validation using public private _age: number;
   private _firstName: string;
   private _lastName: string;